 Seismicity has continued at Spurr from mid-January through mid-February, but there have been no eruptive episodes since 16-17 September 1992.
 The number of locatable earthquakes beneath Crater Peak, to depths of 30 km, has remained at a level of 0-3/day during this period.
 Deeper seismicity (>15 km depth) and locatable events within 10 km of the volcano gradually declined in late 1992 and early 1993, consistent with the possibility that magma is no longer being supplied to the shallow system.
 Seismicity at 5-15 km and <5 km depths remained low, but above background levels, in mid-February.
 There were 0-4 locatable seismic events during the week of 5-12 February, all of which were shallow.

 Geological Summary.
-The summit of Mount Spurr is a large lava dome constructed at the center of a roughly 5-km-wide horseshoe-shaped caldera open to the south.
-The volcano lies 130 km W of Anchorage and NE of Chakachamna Lake.
-The caldera was formed by a late-Pleistocene or early Holocene debris avalanche and associated pyroclastic flows that destroyed an ancestral edifice.
+Mount Spurr is the closest volcano to Anchorage, Alaska (130 km W) and just NE of Chakachamna Lake.
+The summit is a large lava dome at the center of a roughly 5-km-wide amphitheater open to the south formed by a late-Pleistocene or early Holocene debris avalanche and associated pyroclastic flows that destroyed an older edifice.
 The debris avalanche traveled more than 25 km SE, and the resulting deposit contains blocks as large as 100 m in diameter.
-Several ice-carved post-caldera cones or lava domes lie in the center of the caldera.
-The youngest vent, Crater Peak, formed at the breached southern end of the caldera and has been the source of about 40 identified Holocene tephra layers.
-Eruptions from Crater Peak in 1953 and 1992 deposited ash on the city of Anchorage.
+Several ice-carved post-collapse cones or lava domes are present.
+The youngest vent, Crater Peak, formed at the southern end of the amphitheater and has been the source of about 40 identified Holocene tephra layers.
+Eruptions from Crater Peak in 1953 and 1992 deposited ash in Anchorage.

 Information Contacts: AVO.